Polifev/gallimimus/README.md

 # @polifev/gallimimus

-Gallimimus is a very light library for binding a javascript object (the model) to an html document (the template).
+Gallimimus is a very light library for binding a JavaScript object (the model) to an html document (the template).
 It relies on the [on-change](https://www.npmjs.com/package/on-change) module to provide a bidirectional, dirty checking free data binding.

 ## Quick start